This was, without a doubt, the worst red carpet show in history.

 Dare we even mention they made a "once you go black" joke?

-The words "Amazing," "Awesome," and "s***" were peppered throughout the girls' dialogue so much so that many viewers decided to make it a drinking game.
+The words "amazing," "awesome," and "shit" were peppered throughout the girls' dialogue so much so that many viewers decided to make it into a drinking game.
 Others tuned out.

 Hey #daytimeemmys maybe hire some red carpet "hosts" w a little less black and rape jokes next year.
 These girls have the verbal runs.